yast/yast-installation/doc/installer_extension.md

 That referenced package should contain the `installation.xml` file and optionally the `y2update.tgz` archive in the root directory.
 The package should never be installed into system, it is used just to provide the temporary data for the installer.
-After the installation is finished the files are not need anymore.
+After the installation is finished the files are not needed anymore.

 ## Modifying the Installation Workflow

-This `installation.xml` example adds a new step into installtion workflow and also in add-on installation in an installed system:
+This `installation.xml` example has two parts:

+- The first part adds a new step into the add-on installation workflow in already installed system.
+- The second part adds a new step into the initial installation workflow.

 ```xml
 <?xml version="1.0"?>